Palliative Care for People Living with Dementia: Case Studies

 Equipping Oncology Professionals with Core Palliative Care Skills: Research Poster

-Saskia Siderow, MPH, and Allison Silvers, MBA, share the results of their investigation of efforts to instill core palliative care skills at leading cancer institutions.
+Saskia Siderow of Ormond House and Allison Silvers of the Center to Advance Palliative Care share the results of their investigation of efforts to instill core palliative care skills at leading cancer institutions.
 Poster presented at the Patient-Centered Oncology Care meeting, hosted by The American Journal of Managed Care.
-The research was conducted with the Center to Advance Palliative Care.

 Palliative in Practice: Equipping Oncology Professionals with Core Palliative Care Skills

-Saskia Siderow, MPH, and Allison Silvers, MBA, share the results of their investigation of efforts to instill core palliative care skills at leading cancer institutions.
-The research was conducted with the Center to Advance Palliative Care.
+Saskia Siderow of Ormond House and Allison Silvers of the Center to Advance Palliative Care share the results of their investigation of efforts to instill core palliative care skills at leading cancer institutions.

 CAPC Webinar: “National Palliative Care Chains and Local Responses”